iCloud Photos

 Use Cases

-• Replace cloud photo services by hosting a private, searchable family photo library
+• Replace proprietary photo cloud services with a self-managed library

 Limitations and Considerations